xwang365/portfolio-examples/tensorflow/et0/README.md

 This has been tested with the following dependencies:
 - Poplar SDK version 2.2
 - Ubuntu 18.04
+## Data
+This example does not contain sample data due to its proprietary nature, but it can be reproduced using conventional Geospatial data.
+In order to run the example in this code, please download our dummy data [here](https://1drv.ms/u/s!Apa1VesWk84UgUszNcXuYRbphV4a?e=3QFTQB) and place it in the `dummy_data` folder.
+The `dummy_data` folder will contains three subfolders named `dummy_raw_data`, `dummy_recource`, and `dummy_latitude` if unzipped.
+The 4 txt files in `dummy_raw_data` contain the latitude,longitude and weather elements (pressure, wind speed, humidity, temperature) information of each point.
+The tif file in `dummy_recource` contain the elevation information of a certain area.
+The tif file in `dummy_latitude` contain the latitude information of a certain area.
 ## Quick start guide
 Prepare the environment
 **1) Download the Poplar SDK**